oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-multitenant-lifecycle-automation/em-multitenant-lifecycle-automation.md

     Select **Full Clone**.

-    Click on the magnifier next to source PDB to choose the source database for clone.
+    Click on the magnifier next to source PDB field to choose the source database for clone.

     In the pop up search, type `PROV_PDB` and click search.
 Choose `PROV_PDB` and click Select.